- 1 cup unsalted butter (softened)

 - In a large bowl, cream the butter & sugar until light and fluffy using a hand mixer.

-- Add the egg yolks and vanilla and mix until well combined.
+- Add the egg yolks and vanilla and mix on medium speed until well combined.

-- Add the flour & salt to the mixture and mix on low speed until large crumbles form.
+- Next, add the flour & salt to the mixture and mix on low speed until large crumbles form.

 - Add the 2 tablespoons of milk and mix until the milk is absorbed.
 If the dough is not sticky, add another TEASPOON of milk until it is sticky and has the consistency of thick buttercream.
 Avoid using too much milk as this can cause the cookies to spread too much!